-19.2 Why Clusters?
+2. Why Clusters?

 In many ways, the existence of such clusters today is surprising.
-While there are many well-documented examples of clusters in ancient times,3 it is not intuitive to associate clusters with economic success in today's global economy.
-In many ways, Tom Friedman's (2005) best seller "The World Is Flat" popularized the ideas that today's efficient processes, supported by advanced communications technologies mean, as earlier authors argue, "The End of Geography" (O'Brien 1992) and "The Death of Distance" (Cairncross 1997).Yet-despite such trends-over half the world's population now live in urban areas, as reported by the UN Population Fund (2007) and that portion is increasing.
-Commensurate with this trend, Sassen (2001) showed that the economic leadership of mega cities, which are obvious clusters of economic activity, has become more pronounced.4
+While there are many welldocumented examples of clusters in ancient times, it is not intuitive to associate clusters with economic success in today's global economy, with its far reaching and efficient supply chains, instant communications and the free flow of money and knowledge across borders.

+In many ways, Tom Friedman's (2005) best seller "The World Is Flat" popularized the ideas that today's efficient processes, supported by advanced communications technologies mean, as earlier authors argue, "The End of Geography" (O'Brien, 1992) and "The Death of Distance" (Cairncross, 1997).Yet - even in today's world of modern and efficient global supply chains; instant communications; electronic worldwide financial industry; free flowing knowledge; and enhanced human mobility- over half the world's population now live in urban areas, as reported by the UN Population Fund (2007) and that portion is increasing.
+(2008 was the first year in which more than half the world's population lived in urban areas.)
+Commensurate with this trend, Sassen (2001) showed that the economic leadership of mega cities has become more pronounced.